 I very frequently read scoffing remarks that the Houston Cougars are afraid to schedule games against big-name teams.
 That is sheer and utter nonsense, on multiple levels.
 UH relishes any and every opportunity to line up against a traditional powerhouse program.
 As is documented throughout this essay, the Cougars more often than not have come out on top in such battles when they have occurred in recent seasons and even if UH were to lose a game to one of those fabled programs, the general response would be "So what?
 That was supposed to happen."
-But when the Cougars go onto the field and vanquish a Penn State or a UCLA or a Mississippi State or a Texas Tech or an Oklahoma State or a Pitt or a Louisville (twice) or a Vanderbilt or a Florida State or an Oklahoma (and that's just since 2009!), those schools are embarrassed to have been shown up by some little pretender of a program from Conference USA.
+But when the Cougars go onto the field and vanquish a Penn State or a UCLA or a Mississippi State or a Texas Tech or an Oklahoma State or a Pitt or a Louisville (twice) or a Vanderbilt or a Florida State or an Oklahoma (and that's just since 2009!), those schools are embarrassed to have been shown up by some little mid-major pretender of a program.
 So who should be afraid?
 UH has much to gain and little to lose by playing against big-name programs, and Cougar fans heartily welcome every such chance.